ShaileshRawat1403/sans_serif_sentiments/think-tank/README.md

         3.  **Project Pitch (Ironic Salvation):** A speaker delivers a disastrous, stumbling project pitch, but just as the investors are about to walk out, a sudden, unprecedented global solar flare knocks out all competing technology, making only the speaker's product viable.
             * **The Nuance:** This uses Deus ex Machina to comically rescue a failing professional endeavor.
 The improbable external event highlights the speaker's lack of skill while ironically making them successful.
         4.  **Crisis Communication (Unbelievable Coincidence):** The company is facing a massive public backlash, but then an unrelated, even larger, national scandal breaks involving a rival company, completely distracting the public and news media.
-            * **The Nuance:** This uses an unbelievable external event to resolve a public relations crisis.
+            * **The Nuance:** This uses Deus ex Machina to comically resolve a public relations crisis.
 It satirizes how public attention can shift due to external, unrelated factors, offering a cynical view of crisis management.
         5.  **Legal Drama (Unforeseen Evidence):** A trial is going terribly for the defendant, but in the final moments, an old janitor suddenly remembers seeing a critical piece of evidence hidden in a broom closet years ago, completely exonerating the defendant.
             * **The Nuance:** This uses Deus ex Machina to provide an unexpected, last-minute rescue in a legal setting.
 The improbable discovery of long-lost evidence provides a dramatic, if unearned, resolution.
     * **In Your Personal Life:**